 4 corn tortillas

-refried beans (I like Whole Foods Green Chile and Lime), heated through
+refried beans (I like Whole Foods Green Chile and Lime), heated throug

 2 large chicken breasts, cooked and shredded